Castle Street, Glasgow

 Closed for lunch 12 noon to 1pm.
 Last entry is at 11:45

-The Volunteer Guides of Glasgow Cathedral once again are able to offer guided tours of the Cathedral to visitors.
+The Volunteer Guides of Glasgow Cathedral offer guided tours to visitors.
 Parties of varying size and tours of varying duration (one hour is recommended) can be accommodated.
-Please use our contact form to book a tour (select “tour” from the drop-down menu to ensure that your message reaches the correct person.
+If you are with a party of four or less, please just ask for a tour when you arrive, however for groups of 5 or more please use our contact form to book a tour. (select “tour” from the drop-down menu to ensure that your message reaches the correct person) As we are volunteers it may be awhile before we are able to respond but be assured we will see your request.
+Please include in your message:

 PLEASE NOTE THE FOLLOWING: